ief015/KOHCTPYKTOP/README.md

 # KOHCTPYKTOP

-A collection of my solutions and snippets for [KOHCTPYKTOP: Engineer of the People](https://www.zachtronics.com/kohctpyktop-engineer-of-the-people/). **Beware: spoilers.**
+A collection of my solutions and snippets for [KOHCTPYKTOP: Engineer of the People](https://www.zachtronics.com/kohctpyktop-engineer-of-the-people/).

 ## Levels